open-cpp-libraries/src/PROPOSAL.md

 ### IV: The Library must include unit tests using a known framework.
 (GTest, Boost.Test, Catch2).
 (Unverified)

-### V: The Library must contain a Free Software License, like the BSD, or BSL license.
+### V: The Library must contain a Free Software License, such as, the BSD, or BSL license.